ChengzeHsiao/s2s_vpn/README.md

 ## Step 1

-download this installation scipt to local
+download this installation script to local

 ## Step 2